brson/rust-contract-comparison/blog/dfinity.md

 ```

 This pretty clearly is missing the `--network=ic` argument.
-It doesn't work while we aren't running `dfx start`.
+We check this by proving that it doesn't work while we aren't running `dfx start`

 Running it with `--network=ic` produces the same expected output
 as on the local network.

-We [submit a pull request to fix the docs][pr].
+We [submit a pull request to fix what we can in docs][pr].

 [pr]: https://github.com/dfinity/docs/pull/289